-We are delighted to have been awarded funding from ACE for the War and Conflict Subject Specialist Network.
+We are delighted to have been awarded funding from Arts Council England and Art Fund for the War and Conflict Subject Specialist Network.
 The Network is open to all not-for-profit organisations and groups within the cultural heritage sector, who look at stories from the First World War to the present day.
 We will offer support and guidance through free online resources, and organise networking events to encourage collaboration and the sharing good practice.

-If you are interested in finding out more, please join our mailing list for updates
+If you are interested in finding out more, please click here.

-In accordance with the terms of the Member Agreement, your User Information (found in Your Profile) will be removed from the Partnership database as soon as possible after the 29th March 2019.
+In accordance with the terms of the Member Agreement, your User Information (found in Your Profile) will be removed from the Partnership database as soon as possible after 29 March 2019.